luxfi/evm/precompile/contracts/warp/README.md

 Therefore, we need a heuristic to ensure that the network can correctly re-process old blocks (note: re-processing old blocks is a requirement to perform bootstrapping and is used in some VMs to serve or verify historical data).

 As a result, we require that the block itself provides a deterministic hint which determines which Lux Warp Messages were considered valid/invalid during the block's execution.
-This ensures that we can always re-process blocks and use the hint to decide whether a Lux Warp Message should be treated as valid/invalid even after the P-Chain state that was used at the original execution time may no longer support fast lookups.
+This ensures that we can always re-process blocks and use the hint to decide whether an Lux Warp Message should be treated as valid/invalid even after the P-Chain state that was used at the original execution time may no longer support fast lookups.

 To provide that hint, we've explored two designs: